gabriel-bric-yud/BlackjackOnline/README.md

 # BlackjackOnline

 Play my free Blackjack web app!
-Face-off against the dealer and try to not to go bust!
+Face-off against the dealer and try not to go bust!

 Currently built with 100% vanilla Javascript.